 (TL, ∥) Systematic survival analysis of TFs on AML cohorts

 In this analysis, we systematically calculated TF activity in 6 different AML datasets using the ENCODE ChIP-seq data.
 292 ChIP-seq experiments from K562 (231 TFs) and 120 ChIP-seq experiments from GM12878 (101 TFs) were used to generate TF binding weight profiles from the TIP output.
 Specifically, the binding score of a TF to each gene (outputted by the TIP algorithm) was z-transformed and a one-sided z-test was carried out to generate p-values corresponding to each TF-gene binding interaction.
 P-values were -log10-transformed and trimmed at -10 or 10.
 Weight profiles were re-scaled by subtracting each value in a TF weight profile by the minimum and dividing by the range so that all values fell between 0 and 1.
-These weight profiles were used as input into the BASE algorithm.60 The BASE algorithm takes in a single sorted (decreasing) patient’s gene expression profile and calculates a running sum statistic by moving the down the profile and weighting each gene by its corresponding weight taken from the TF weight profile.
+These weight profiles were used as input into the BASE algorithm60.
+The BASE algorithm takes in a single sorted (decreasing) patient’s gene expression profile and calculates a running sum statistic by moving the down the profile and weighting each gene by its corresponding weight taken from the TF weight profile.
 This generates a foreground function.
 Similarly, a background function can be generated by repeating the process by multiplying by 1-weight instead of multiplying the gene by its weight.
 The maximum deviation between these two functions represents the TF activity score.
 This score is high when the highly-expressed genes in a patient’s profile also tend to be bound tightly by the TF (as determined by the TF weight profile).
 It calculates TF activity scores for AML patient samples derived from the following gene expression datasets.

 Table S 5-2 (TL, ∥) Gene expression dataset of AML patients